dotnet/core/CONTRIBUTING.md

 # Repos

-See the [.NET Core Repos](Documentation/core-repos.md) to find a repo to contribute to.
+See the [.NET Repos](Documentation/core-repos.md) to find a repo to contribute to.